"I have come to the conclusion that one useless man is a disgrace, that two are called a law firm, and that three or more become a Congress!"

 - Deadpan Snarker: Which makes her well-suited for John.

 - Determined Homesteader's Wife: She capably managed the farm while Adams was away at Congress and turned a profit on it in Real Life, despite her gloomy letters in the musical.

 - Closer to Earth: She does her best to bring down John from his rages and get him going again when he's despondent.

 - Happily Married: Misses her husband very much.

 - Serious Business: The pin shortage in Massachusetts.
 Which it really is when you've got growing children and live in an era when you have to make your own clothing.

 Our Antagonist, so to speak.
 A Philadelphia gentleman, Dickinson revels in being cool and conservative.
 The only man in Congress able to match wits with Adams.
 Dead-set against Independence, but "regards America no less than does Mr Adams."
 Proves it.

-This goes to Adams being a Jerk with a Heart of Gold; Adams realized that Dickinson really was doing what he thought was right and was being gracious in victory.
+- Worthy Opponent: He gets a standing ovation when he leaves Congress - instigated by Adams, of all people.
+(This goes to Adams being a Jerk with a Heart of Gold; Adams realized that Dickinson really was doing what he thought was right and was being gracious in victory.)